Green light to demolish Worksop town centre medical centre and replace with state-of-the-art new facility

 Advertisement

-“The site lies in the center of the Worksop, which offers a variety of cafes and retail amenities.
+“The site lies in the centre of the Worksop, which offers a variety of cafes and retail amenities.
 The development site has good access to public transport with bus

 stops and the train station within walking distance of the site.”